cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 #### Icon

 This is pretty straightforward; you need an icon for your game!
-This icon is used to represent your game both for app stores like Flathub.org and the native app store clients on players' computers, plus as the launcher icon e.g. on the player's desktop or dock.
+This is used to represent your game both for app stores like Flathub.org and the native app store clients on players' computers, plus as the launcher icon e.g. on the player's desktop or dock.

 <figure markdown=1>
 ![Screenshot of ROTA, a colorful 2D platformer](/images/{{ page.url }}/dash.png){: .card }